carthurs/CRIMSONGUI/README.md

 		![Visual studio image](./Documentation/Images/vs5.PNG "Project modification")

+ 	- Sometimes this does not work, so you are very strongly advised to also locate the `fttypes.h` file (`C:\Program Files (x86)\Windows Kits\8.1\Include\shared\fttypes.h`) and rename it temporarily to something else.
+After the build process completes, you should rename it back to `fttypes.h` so that it doesn't interfere with other compilation work on your system.

  - In the Solution Explorer pane on the right, right-click the "ALL\_BUILD" node and press "Build"

 	![Visual studio image](./Documentation/Images/vs2.PNG "Building")